 Getting There: Ferries from Pattaya take around an hour, or you can cut travel time in half and have more fun by upgrading to a longtail speedboat.
 Watch out for the resident monkeys on the island; they’ve been known to rob bags left on the beach.

 Koh Chang (Elephant Island), is the second largest island in Thailand — Phuket is the only one larger — and it’s definitely the nicest island escape near Bangkok.
 Unlike Koh Samet and Koh Si Chang, the island is big enough to accommodate both extremes: finding a nightclub party or escaping into bamboo-hut tranquility.

 Koh Chang has mutated from the “backpacker paradise” as it was once known.
 Close proximity to Bangkok accelerated high-end development in the last decade.

 But White Sand Beach still lives up to its name, despite beach buffets fighting for room on the powdery sand.
-Fortunately, smaller beaches can be found around the island where reggae bars and hammocks are still the norm.
+Fortunately, smaller beaches can be found around the island where reggae bars and hammocks are still the norms.

 Getting There: Again, the easiest and most economical choice is to let a travel agent book a bus-boat combo ticket to the island.
 But if spending five hours on a bus sounds miserable, you can take a one-hour Bangkok Airways flight to Trat Airport (airport code: TDX) then get your own ferry to the island.